jeffrom/logd/WORK.md

 ## July-August 2018

+- [x] send config to new connections so it can be validated
+  - probably better to have client ask for it
 - [x] make consistency guarantees configurable. fast by default (at-most-once), but also force disk flush before returning success (at-least-once) if that's desired.